 For high blood pressure

-The usual starting dose is one 40 mg tablet taken twice a day for one week.
+The usual starting dose is one 40 mg tablet taken twice a day.

-The dose is then usually increased to between 120 mg to 320 mg daily.
+After one week, the dose may be increased to between 120 mg to 320 mg daily.

 For angina and tremor